almeswe/univ-projs/README.md

 # University projects

-This repo contains my course programming projects.
+This repo contains course projects & labs that i did during my education at the university.